lehins/massiv/README.md

 # massiv

 `massiv` is a Haskell library for array manipulation.
-Performance is one of its main goals, thus it is able to run effortlessly almost all operations in parallel as well as sequentially.
+Performance is one of its main goals, thus it is capable of seemless parallelization of almost all of operations.

 The name for this library comes from the Russian word Massiv (Масси́в), which means an Array.

 ## Status